normj/ServerlessTODOListTutorial/DotnetTryMaterial/ASP.NETCoreFrontend/WebIdentity.md

 The simplest way to get the Cognito UI working is to copy the <a href="https://github.com/aws/aws-aspnet-cognito-identity-provider/tree/master/samples/Samples/Areas" target="_blank">Areas</a> directory from the sample provided in the <a href="https://github.com/aws/aws-aspnet-cognito-identity-provider" target="_blank">ASP.NET Core Identity Provider for Amazon Cognito</a> repository to the `ServerlessTODOList.Frontend`.
-Once copied updated all of the namespaces in the files copied to the namespace used in the project.
+Once copied, update all of the namespaces in the files copied to the namespace used in the project.
 In this case that would be ServerlessTODOList.Frontend.

 To make this tutorial easier the **Application\IdentityScaffolding** directory in this repository has all of the files copied from the sample with the namespace names already changed. **Copy** the **Areas** directory to **ServerlessTODOList.Frontend**.
 If you get a warning about potentially overwriting go and click okay to